 - Workers’ Compensation – This insurance is typically required if you employ anybody and covers your employees if they are injured on the job.
 This policy often covers medical bills and lost wages and sometimes includes any legal fees.

 Luckily, you may be able to claim your business insurance premiums as a tax deduction each April.
 However, only certain types of insurance fall under this deduction, so if you are unsure, it is important to talk to a CPA or another tax professional.
-He or she will help you determine which ones are deductible so that you don’t make a mistake on your tax forms.
+They will help you determine which ones are deductible so that you don’t make a mistake on your tax forms.

 Get the Food Truck Policy for as little as $21/Month.
 Protect your business in as little as 3 minutes: